yezihaohao/redux-alita/README.md

 - yarn add redux-alita (npm i redux-alita)
 - add Provider to the root node
-- connect Component (default: the whole state will merge to the props)
+- connect Component (default: the whole state will merge to the props) or use hook apis
 - use redux data or set redux data
 - for fetch api data, make sure register functions config before use setAlitaState (see example for basic use)